vanHeemstraSystems/strategic-planning-management/README.md

 Andy Grove, CEO at Intel, first spoke about “Objectives and Key Results” (OKR) in his book High Output Management.

-"A successful system needs only to answer two questions: Where do I want to go?
-The answer provides the Objective.
-How will I pace myself to see if I’m getting there?
-The answer gives us Key Results."
+"A successful system needs only to answer two questions:

+1) "Where do I want to go?"
+The answer provides the **Objective**.
+2) "How will I pace myself to see if I’m getting there?"
+The answer gives us **Key Results**."

-“The one thing OKR provides par excellence is focus.”
+“The one thing OKR provides par excellence is **focus**.”

 “We see a nesting hierarchy of Objectives: if the subordinate’s Objectives are met, the supervisor’s Objectives will be met as well.”